Skip to contentPorsche Design System

 You are currently viewing an earlier release of the Porsche Design System.Switch to the latest Porsche Design System documentation.

-Pagination Table of ContentsPropertiesPropertyAttributeDescriptionTypeDefaultactivePage active-pageIndex of the currently active page.number1intl intlOverride the default wordings that are used for aria-labels on the next/prev and page buttons.type PaginationInternationalization = {
+Pagination Table of ContentsPropertiesPropertyAttributeDescriptionTypeDefaultactivePage active-pageSets the one-based index of the currently active page; update this prop to navigate programmatically.number1intl intlOverrides the default ARIA label strings used for the previous, next, and page number buttons to support localisation.type PaginationInternationalization = {

 'root'?: string;